internaloha/documentation/docs/developers/scrapers/overview.md

 The goal of InternAloha scrapers is to collect information about computer science internships from as many online resources as possible.

 Currently, this process is semi-automated.
 On a regular basis, hopefully weekly, a member of the InternAloha team will invoke the scraper programs.
 These programs collect information from various sites, and represent it in a "canonical" format.
-T

 This format is made available to the InternAloha web application and used to display internship information to users.